 This course is for you if you’ve graduated from any bioscience, medical, veterinary or related discipline and you’re interested in specialising in a career within the field of molecular microbiology.

-We also offer the Molecular Biosciences course with specialisms in Bioinformatics, Medical Biosciences and Biotechnology.
+We also offer the Molecular Biosciences course with specialisms in Bioinformatics and Medical Biosciences and we have a new dedicated MSc Biotechnology with specialisms available in Healthcare Technologies or Sustainable Biotechnologies.

 Find out more about studying at Bath